 Around here, that typically means the management staff of the Canucks or some other NHL team.
 These are a group of people who have been involved in hockey for their entire lives.
 They played the game; they were in the dressing rooms; they battled out there on the ice.
 They are real, authentic Hockey Men.
 Therefore, they have an understanding of what it takes to win in this league, making them ideal candidates to assemble the right group of players and subsequently deploy them in an ideal fashion.

-If you are one of those people that assumes that hockey executives always know what they are doing because it’s their job to know, you are engaging in a logical fallacy called the appeal to authority.
+If you are one of those people that assumes that hockey executives always know what they are doing because it’s their job to know, you are engaging in a logical fallacy called the appeal to authority (or alternatively, argument from authority).
 This fallacy can be defined as “an error in reasoning which occurs when someone adopts a position because that position is affirmed by a person they believe to be an authority.”
-For instance: because Canucks Jim Benning is a general manager, then he must be an authority figure in hockey, his opinions on hockey matters are most likely correct.

 Unfortunately, that doesn’t stop fans and even media from countering criticism with responses like “he knows better because he’s played the game and been around it his whole life!”
 Worse yet is the throwaway line from NHL insiders that “league source X appreciates player Z, so why don’t you?”.
 I’m sure he’s not the only one, but I’ve caught TSN’s Pierre LeBrun dropping this one a couple of times concerning Gudbranson lately, most recently on Tuesday following the extension.